mattruggio/basketball/README.md

 :------------ | :-----------
 **Arena** | Determines exhibition and regular season game outcomes.
 **Assessment** | When the Room needs to know who a Front Office wants to select, the Room will send the Front Office an Assessment.
 The Assessment is a report of where the team currently stands: players picked, players available, and round information.
+**basketball-draft-room** | Command-line executable script showing an example of how to consume the draft room aggregate root.
-**basketball-room** | Command-line executable script illustrating an example of how to subclass and consume the drafting module.
+**basketball-season-coordinator** | Command-line executable script showing an example of how to consume the season coordinator aggregate root.
 **Calendar** | Stores important boundary dates (preseason start, preseason end, season start, and season end).
-**Coordinator CLI** | Underlying Ruby class that powers the `basketball-coordinator` script.
+**Coordinator CLI** | Underlying Ruby class that powers the `basketball-season-coordinator` script.
 Basically a terminal wrapper over the Coordinator object.
 **Coordinator Repository** | Understands how to save and load Coordinator objects from JSON files on disk.
 **Coordinator** | Object which can take a League, Calendar, Games, and an Arena and provide an iterable interface to enumerate through days and simulate games as results.
 **Draft** | Bounded context (sub-module) dealing with running a round-robin player draft for teams.